raku-community-modules/raku-bench/README.md

 `./bench extract` mechanism can be set in the %COMPILERS hash at the top of the `timeall` script.
-The default directories are assumed to be created by extract, or in parallel checkouts at the same directory level as the perl6-bench checkout.
-For example, Perlito's directory is currently assumed to be `../Perlito/` relative to the perl6-bench directory; eventually it will be clonable and extractable in the same way as nqp, niecza, and rakudo.
+The default directories are assumed to be created by extract, or in parallel checkouts at the same directory level as the raku-bench checkout.
+For example, Perlito's directory is currently assumed to be `../Perlito/` relative to the raku-bench directory; eventually it will be clonable and extractable in the same way as nqp, niecza, and rakudo.

 Compilers tested so far:

-    Perl 5
+    Perl
         perl5
         perlito5.pl
         perlito5.js/node
         perlito5.js/d8
-    Perl 6
+    Raku
         rakudo
         niecza
         perlito6.pl